facebook

 If you’re looking for something out of the ordinary, like a Swiss butcher, an imported cheese market, or European cuisines (try The French Ladle), you can find it here.
 This is an upmarket, expatriate area, and the area’s businesses cater to that.

-There are a lot of local food options as well, like at the Ghim Moh Market Centre, or the famous Master Crab seafood; but you can find stuff like that elsewhere.
+There are a lot of local food options as well, like at the Ghim Moh Market Center, or the famous Master Crab seafood; but you can find stuff like that elsewhere.
 The real highlight is the mix of exotic cuisines and food supplies you can find here.

 2. A nature reserve ambience